pam-param-pam/I-Drive/README.md

 # Local development

 The local environment runs PostgreSQL, Redis, Prometheus, and Grafana in Docker.
-Django, Vite, and the optional Celery processes run natively with hot reload.
+Django, Vite are run with hot reload.
+You may optionally start celery processes.
+They don't have hot reload.

 > [!NOTE]
 > The local configuration uses development credentials and settings. **Do not use it in production.**